 Other facilities include Swope Music Hall, designed as both a performing and learning center; Vincent Science Center, with laboratories, classrooms and a greenhouse; and Morrow Field House, an instructional and recreational facility that houses a gymnasium, swimming pool, handball court, dance studio, tennis court and track.
 McKay Education, Spotts World Cultures and Eisenberg Classroom buildings are examples of standard educational facilities that have small and large classrooms, auditoria and other specialized classrooms.

 Buildings erected since 2001 include the School of Physical Therapy Building and the Advanced Technology and Science Hall, which houses the Computer Science; Chemistry; and Geography, Geology and the Environment departments.
-Recent renovations include the Strain Safety Building, which underwent a $6.5-million upgrade in 2018 and the Performing Arts Center which underwent a $29.2-million renovation and is slated to be completed in 2020.
+Recent renovations include the Strain Safety Building, which underwent a $6.5-million upgrade in 2018 and the Performing Arts Complex which underwent a $29.2-million renovation and reopened in 2021.
 The University opened the Harrisville Building in 2016 in nearby Harrisville, Pennsylvania, to house the physician assistant and occupational therapy programs.

 Students reside in eight on-campus residence halls: six newer buildings housing students on the lower end of campus and two traditional halls located on the upper end of campus.
 Additionally, upperclass students can reside at the ROCK Apartments, an eight-building complex with 188 beds.
 Privately owned residence halls, apartments and other types of living accommodations are available off-campus.

 There are two dining halls, Boozel and Weisenfluh, as well as dining options including Starbucks and Quaker Steak and Lube inside the 107,000-square-foot Smith Student Center.
-That building also houses a ballroom, theater, book store, conference rooms, a PNC Bank branch and other offices and amenities.
+That building also houses a ballroom, theater, book store, conference rooms, a bank branch and other offices and amenities.